bhargavachary/bhargavachary.github.io/_posts/2024-06-21-the-qualcomm-apple-prowess.md

 - **AI Enthusiasts**: For users who rely on advanced AI applications, the Hexagon NPU’s capabilities offer significant benefits, especially for real-time processing tasks.

 **Who Should Choose Apple M Series?**
-- **Creative Professionals**: If you are heavily involved in video editing, graphic design, or other GPU-intensive tasks, the Apple M Series provides unmatched performance, particularly with applications optimized for Apple’s silicon.
+- **Creative Professionals**: If you are heavily involved in video editing, graphic design, or other GPU-intensive tasks, the Apple M Series provides unmatched performance, particularly with applications optimised for Apple’s silicon.
 - **Apple Ecosystem Users**: Those already invested in the Apple ecosystem will benefit from the seamless integration and continuity features that enhance overall productivity and user experience.

 #### The Alternative to Apple Finally Arrives